CREA-Aquitaine/crea-networking/README.md

 ## WHO ARE WE ?

-We are a 7 developpers team who did this project. //TODO add avatar
+We are a 7 developpers team who did this project.

 <table>
 <thead>